danritchie-pcso/openocd-infineon/fota.md

 ## Current Setup
 - Currently the pi is acting as the gateway to connect to the backend.
 - Still figuring out how I should run some updates
-- To access backend, TVII will use the key in the work flash to request for and update?
+- To access backend, create a service for the TVII will use the key in the work flash in cm0 to request for and update?
 (In Progress)

 ```Current size 1675 bytes with an offset of 0```